 Photo: Copyright Loyalist College

 The Parrott Centre (library) is located at Loyalist College’s main campus in the Kente Building.
 The 12,000 sq. ft. facility is open 6 days/week to faculty, staff and students registered in post-secondary, post-graduate, distance/continuing education and other programs.
-A staff of 8 full and part-time workers provide services to approximately 3,000 full time students (domestic and international), and over 3,200 part-time, continuing and distance education students.
-Distance education students access services from locations throughout Ontario, western Canada and the Maritimes.
-In support of Loyalist’s programs, the library offers a broad collection of resources for research and study -- approximately 27,000 print titles, 800 DVDs, in excess of 240,000 ebooks, and over 27,000 streamed video titles.
-In addition, approximately 136 individual databases provide journal articles, encyclopedia content and other types of information to round out research needs.
-The library receives in excess of 77,000 visits annually, and the library’s discovery layer receives in excess of 30,000 logins per year.
+A staff of 8 full and part-time workers provide services to approximately 3,000 full time students (domestic and international), as well as part-time, continuing and distance education and apprenticeship students.
+Distance education students access services from locations throughout the world.
+In support of Loyalist’s programs, the library offers a broad collection of resources for research and study -- approximately 23,000 print titles, 555 DVDs, in excess of 445,000 ebooks, and over 91,000 streamed video titles.
+In addition, approximately 146 individual databases provide journal articles, encyclopedia content and other types of information to round out research needs.
+The library receives in excess of 77,000 visits annually.

 * Our collection is constantly changing, these numbers may fluctuate accordingly.